ai-tex-rex/ai-tex-rex.github.io/README.md

-# TeX-Rex
+# tex-Rex 🦖

-TeX-Rex is an AI-powered academic paper analysis tool that helps researchers improve their scientific manuscripts through automated feedback and suggestions.
+tex-Rex is an AI-powered academic paper analysis tool that helps researchers improve their scientific manuscripts through automated feedback and suggestions.
 It uses OpenRouter API to access advanced language models for comprehensive paper analysis.

 ## Project Structure